Last Updated on10 min read

 Socialization process is especially relevant to organisational behaviour because the process is not confined to early childhood, taking place rather throughout one’s life.
 In particular, the evidence is accumulating that socialization may be one of the best explanations for why employees behave the way they do in today’s organisations.

 Human personality is also influenced by situational factors.
 The effect of the environment is quite strong.
-Knowledge, skill and language are obviously acquired and represent important modifications of behaviour.
+Knowledge, skill and language are obviously acquired and represent important modifications of behavior.

 An individual’s personality, while generally stable and consistent, does change in different situations.
 The varying demands of different situations call forth different aspects of one’s personality.